microsoft/reverse-proxy/docs/docfx/articles/header-guidelines.md

 This response header is used with HTTP/3 upgrades and only applies to the immediate connection.

-### Trace-Parent, RequestId, Trace-State, Baggage, CorrelationContext
+### TraceParent, Request-Id, TraceState, Baggage, Correlation-Context

 These headers relate to distributed tracing.
 They are automatically removed on .NET 6 or later so that the forwarding HttpClient can replace them with updated values.